Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 In today’s world, companies publish APIs to increase their agility and as such the speed with which they develop new applications, thus responding to new demands of existing clients, partners and suppliers.

-Gerard Lambert is the architect, designer and responsible of security in the department of system integration of the Roboulot Group.
-In short, it’s the person to blame if something does not work as it is supposed to (you probably saw this before…).
+Gerard Lambert is the architect designer and responsible for security in the department of system integration of the Roboulot Group.
+In short, he is the person to blame if something does not work as intended (you probably experienced this before…).

 To optimize their business, the Roboulot Group has launched an ambitious program.
 The group wants to provide automated services through APIs to the partners and affiliates.
 The service would allow external parties:
 * To process orders more quickly
-* To follow a manufacturing process using their applications
+* To follow-up on a manufacturing process using their applications

 Partners are encouraged to use these services to optimize their own processes.
 It’s a win-win situation that facilitates commercial relationships by improving margins.